 Before you call us, check your thermostat.
 Sometimes, it gets bumped, the temperature gets turned down, and people think their furnaces aren’t working.
 It’s worth checking it out before you call.

 Other times, the furnace and the thermostat just aren’t communicating well anymore.
 In these cases, we can fix the thermostat or replace it with one that will work better for you.
 A new thermostat could also save you money and give you more control than ever over your comfort systems.

 No Pilot Light

 If your pilot light goes out, your furnace won’t work.
 You can usually check this by looking at the bottom of your furnace for a blue flame.
 Some furnaces may have their pilot lights located in other areas of the furnace.
 They will usually be labeled or there will be a diagram on the furnace to show you where to look.

 Relighting a pilot light can be straightforward or there can be several steps involved.
 If you’re not sure how to relight yours, give us a call.
 We’d be happy to do it for you and show you how to do it next time.

 If your furnace isn’t getting enough gas, it won’t heat well.
 Make sure the valve on the gas supply to your furnace is turned all the way on.
 Sometimes, this gets bumped and turned down.
 Other times, homeowners think it is safer to have it partially turned off.
 However, it either needs to be all the way on or all the way off for optimal safety and furnace function.

-If your furnace isn’t working and you can’t figure out why, call us at Thompson today to get an expert HVAC technician to your home ASAP.
-We’ll get your heat back on fast so you can get comfortable in your Oceanside home again soon!
+If your furnace isn’t working and you can’t figure out why call us at Thompson Plumbing Heating & Air Conditioning today to get an expert HVAC technician to your home ASAP.
+We’ll get your heat back on fast so you can get comfortable in your Escondido home again soon!